MicrosoftDocs/sql-docs/docs/advanced-analytics/java/howto-call-java-from-sql.md

 * If the class belongs to a package, the "packageName" needs to be provided.

-* "params" is used to pass parameters to the Java class.
-Calling methods that require arguments is not supported, which makes parameters the recommended way to pass argument values.
+* "params" is used to pass parameters to a Java class.
+Calling a method that requires arguments is not supported, which makes parameters the only way to pass argument values to your method.

 > [!Note]
+> This note restates supported and unsupported operations specific to Java in CTP 2.0.
->  * On the stored procedure, only input parameters are supported in CTP2.0.
+> * On the stored procedure, input parameters are supported.
+Output parameters are not.
-> * Streaming using the sp_execute_external_script parameter @r_rowsPerRead and partitioning using @input_data_1_partition_by_columns is not supported in CTP2.0.
+> * Streaming using the sp_execute_external_script parameter **@r_rowsPerRead** is not supported.
+> * Partitioning using **@input_data_1_partition_by_columns** is not supported.
-> * Parallel processing using @parallel = 1 is supported in CTP2.0
+> * Parallel processing using **@parallel=1** is supported.

 The following example shows an sp_execute_external_script using the Java extension, with path and API signature specifications.